grasslandnetwork/node_lite/README.md

 # Grassland Node_Lite

 ### A Grassland mining node that can run on mini computers or older desktops and laptops.
 This repo is the client side to the Serverless [Node Lite Object Detection](https://github.com/grasslandnetwork/node_lite_object_detection) AWS Lambda function which handles the node's object detections.

 ## Step 1: Installation
-#### Requires at least 4 GB's of RAM and Python 3.6 or greater and Node.js 8.10 or greater.
-It's recommended that you use a Python virtual environment
+#### Requires at least 4 GB's of RAM and Python 3.6 or greater and has been tested on Node.js 8.10.
+It's recommended that you use a Python [virtual environment and the virtual environment wrapper](https://docs.python-guide.org/dev/virtualenvs/)

+You will also need to have set up the

 ### Grassland Node Installation